Camilocoo/Geometry-Calculator-/README.md

 But on the other hand, it improved my conditional statement skills and helped me understand more about input validation.

-I hope this program will help you get an A++ on your class or help you find the area of your coffee mug
+I hope this program will help you get an A++ on your class or it can help you find the area of your coffee mug